 June Events in New Orleans

 New Orleans is a foodie town, in addition to being a hotbed of jazz, and so many of the festivals revolve around local foods and music.
+Here's a list of a few popular events and festivals that typically occur each June.

 New Orleans Oyster Festival